-The majority of food pantries and food banks cannot accommodate food-allergic individuals, due to cost or lack of protocol to keep allergy-safe foods segregated for those who need them.
-Even if these programs are aware of their lack of support for clients with food allergies, food pantries may be unable to allot their limited budgets towards more expensive, allergy-friendly items.
+The majority of food pantries and food banks cannot accommodate food-allergic individuals, due to cost, education gaps, or lack of protocol to keep allergy-safe foods segregated for those who need them.
+Even if these organizations realize they cannot support clients with food allergies, few programs have the time, resources, or desire to accommodate specific nutritional needs.
+Food pantries may be unable to allot their limited budgets towards more expensive, allergy-friendly items.

 Our program strives to provide food-allergic individuals with healthy and balanced alternatives to “allergen-full” products.
 Some examples may include, among others, dairy-free cheese, spreads, or beverages, gluten-free breads or baking mixes, and nut-free bars or seed butters.

-Although S.S.F does partner with food pantries who are already aware of and dedicated to food allergy safety, we also educate and partner with pantries that may not have been previously knowledgeable about the impact of FA on their clientele.
-We implement cross-contact protocol and dedicated FA donation areas to facility safe, accessible, and effective distribution of our products to their clients with food allergies.
+Although SSF partners with food pantries who are already aware of and committed to food allergy safety, we also educate and partner with pantries that may not have been previously knowledgeable about the impact of FA on their clientele.
+We implement cross-contact protocol and dedicated FA donation areas to facilitate safe, accessible, and effective distribution of allergen-free products.